 Mireia Paulo Noguera M.A.

 In addition to academia, she is a listed foreign Arbitrator/Mediator at the Shanghai International Arbitration Center and a Senior Consultant at A&Z Law Firm.
 Her expertise is proven by more than fifteen years of research work, government relations, legal industry, business internationalisation, marketing and communication between Asia and Europe/USA.
-She possesses broad international experience, having worked in several countries (China, Indonesia, India, Belgium, Germany, Panama, Venezuela) across a variety of industries, namely universities, private sector, NGOs, as well as EU institutions (European Commission) and international organisations (UNHCR).
+Ms. Paulo possesses broad international experience, having worked in several countries (China, Indonesia, India, Belgium, Germany, Panama, and Venezuela) across a variety of industries, namely universities, the private sector, NGOs, as well as EU institutions (European Commission) and international organisations (UNHCR).

 Ms. Paulo is a member of several research organisations and business associations.
 She is regularly invited to deliver lectures at different universities, to speak at international events, and to consult and provide bespoke training for companies and government agencies on EU-Asia cross-border investments, regulation, negotiations, and intercultural issues.